max-ostapenko/puppeteer-automations/src/confluence/readme.md

 # Parse list of users from confluence

-Puppeteer is configured forto connect to use an installed local browser application.
+Puppeteer is configured to connect to an installed local browser application.

 We'll need to shut down Google Chrome application completely on the machine, and do the following steps: